Noah-Prowell/Predicting_prices/predict_auction_price/presentation/README.md

 Because the dataset was large and messy, it was important to reduce the noise before we tested our models.
 We accomplished this by created a formatting function that dropped redundant or non-descriptive columns, eliminated null values, reformatted data types, and created dummy columns for our categorical data.

-### Get Dummies

-With all the NaNs throughout the data, we found a useful way to deal with them was to create dummy columns:

-Instead of `drop_first=True`, we left it as `drop_first=False` so we weren’t adding NaN columns, but they’re still being inferred by the values of columns added by `get_dummies`.

 ## Goals and Workflow

 Our goal is to provide a reliable and flexible model that accurately predicts the sale price of a particular piece of heavy equipment.